hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/edge/extentions/try_path_1.3.5/popup/popup.md

 - **Edge Cases:** Focus on thoroughly testing various scenarios, including invalid inputs (e.g., empty strings, null values, different types), edge cases related to frame IDs, and unexpected responses.

 This significantly improved solution provides a strong foundation for testing the JavaScript code.
-Remember to adapt the mocking and assertion strategies to the specific functions and scenarios within the JavaScript code.
+Remember to adapt the mocking and assertion Startegies to the specific functions and scenarios within the JavaScript code.
 Remember to also thoroughly test the functions that interact with the browser.
 Remember to add tests for error handling.